top of page

 Writing Exercises:

 Writing is a key component of the GCSE German exam, and it’s essential to demonstrate both accuracy and creativity in your responses.
-Dedica time to writing essays, paragraphs, or short responses in German.
+Dedicate time to writing essays, paragraphs, or short responses in German.
 Pay attention to accuracy, coherence, and cohesion.
 Check out my GCSE German sample essays for guidance on how to write excellent essays.
 Ideally, have your answers checked by your GCSE German tutor.

 • Tip 1: Practice writing essays on common topics.
 Familiarize yourself with the common themes that appear in the exam, such as holidays, school, technology, and the environment.
 Practice writing essays, letters, and emails on these topics.
 Set yourself time limits to simulate exam conditions.